arrow-kt/arrow-website/content/docs/learn/resilience/retry-and-repeat.md

 Scheduling policies are constructed using the methods in [`Schedule`'s companion object](https://apidocs.arrow-kt.io/arrow-resilience/arrow.resilience/-schedule/-companion/index.html).
-Schedule policies also return values on each step, which can be used to take decisions based on previous values.
+Schedule policies also return values on each step, which can be used to make decisions based on previous values.

 One of the simplest policies is recurring ten times.
 This means that if we call `repeat`, the same action is performed ten times, and if we call `retry`,